Exercise and Nutrition Sciences

 This course teaches basic rock-climbing skills.
 No previous experience in necessary.
 (Formerly 5540:207)

-PHED:211 First Aid & Cardiopulmonary Resuscitation (2 Credits)
+PHED 211 First Aid & Cardiopulmonary Resuscitation (2 Units)

 Based on American Red Cross standards for first aid and cardiopulmonary resuscitation.
 Instruction and skills practice for sudden illness/emergencies is provided.
 Two hours lecture.
 (Formerly 5550:211)

-PHED:212 First Aid and CPR for Professional Rescuer (2 Credits)
+PHED 212 First Aid and CPR for Professional Rescuer (2 Units)

 Prerequisite: Permission of instructor.
 First aid and cardiopulmonary resuscitation for health care professionals based upon American Red Cross standards.
 Instruction and skills practice for sudden illness/emergencies is provided.
 (Formerly 5550:212)